This is Robert Nahas. I'm here to talk to you today about ghost writers.

 Where to Find Book Writers

-So that's it for today, I'm going to keep creating videos and posting them for you.
-If you have any particular questions about ghost writers, feel free to contact me and I'll gladly create a video for it.
-This is Robert Steven Nahas and I appreciate you listening in, and I look forward to offering for valuable information for you.
-Thank you.
+If you have any particular questions about ghost writers, feel free to contact me, and I'll gladly get back to you on it.
+I look forward to offering more valuable information for you.